Yeosu–Suncheon rebellion

 The Yeosu-Suncheon rebellion, also known as the Yeo-Sun incident (Yeo-Sun an abbreviation of Yeosu and Suncheon), was a rebellion that began in October 1948 and mostly ended by November of the same year.
-However, pockets of resistance lasted through to 1957, almost 10 years later.

-It is often called a "rebellion incident", but it is used as a case of "Yeosu and Suncheon incident" or "Yeosu, Suncheon 10.19 incident" since 1995 because the residents of the area may have mistaken it as the main object of the uprising.

-The rebellion took place in the cities of Yeosu and Suncheon and various surrounding towns in the South Jeolla province of South Korea.
-Rising anti-government sentiment towards the Syngman Rhee regime ignited in rebellion as 2,000 left-leaning soldiers based in the Yeo-Sun area raised arms in opposition to the Rhee government's handling of the Jeju Uprising, which had occurred just months earlier in April.
+However, pockets of resistance lasted until 1957.
+The rebellion took place in the cities of Yeosu and Suncheon, and various surrounding towns in the South Jeolla province of South Korea.
+With rising anti-government sentiment towards the South Korean government of Syngman Rhee regime, 2,000 soldiers based in the Yeo-Sun area rebelled in opposition to the government's violent suppression of the Jeju Uprising, and the subsequent order for them to be transferred to Jeju Island.

-Park Chung-hee, who would later become a President of South Korea during military dictatorship era, participated in the rebellion, although he was allegedly given leniency in exchange for aiding in the hunt for others involved in the rebellion.
+Park Chung-hee, who would later become a President of South Korea in 1963 during the military dictatorship era, participated in the rebellion, although he was allegedly given leniency by the authorities in exchange for aiding in the hunt for others who had been involved in the rebellion.
+The uprising is often called a "rebellion incident".
+Since 1995, it has been called the "Yeosu and Suncheon incident" or "Yeosu, Suncheon 10.19 incident" because the residents of the area may have mistaken it as the main location of the uprising.